Kathryn Reilly

 Kathryn Reilly (born 17 September 1988) is an Irish Sinn Féin politician and former member of Seanad Éireann.

+Early life and education

-She grew up in Ballyjamesduff, County Cavan.
+Reilly grew up in Ballyjamesduff, County Cavan.
 She has a degree in economics from Dublin City University, and a master's degree in European economic and public affairs from University College Dublin.
 She previously worked as a parliamentary assistant to former Sinn Féin TD Arthur Morgan.

+Political career

-She first entered politics for election to Dáil Éireann in the Cavan–Monaghan constituency at the 2011 general election, but was not elected.
+Reilly entered politics for election to Dáil Éireann in the Cavan–Monaghan constituency at the 2011 general election, but was not elected.
 In April 2011 she was elected to Seanad Éireann on the Industrial and Commercial Panel.